Persistent Depressive Disorder (PDD)

 In some cases, medication such as selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs) will also be prescribed for an individual living with depression—usually in combination with some form of therapy.
 For many people, finding a medication that works for them may take a few tries.
 Different medications have different side effects, and some simply work more effectively for some people than others.

-It may take six to eight weeks before you start to feel the effects of many antidepressant medications, so be sure to check in with your doctor as often as they recommend and to track your symptoms as you go.
+It may take six to eight weeks before you start to feel the effects of many antidepressant medications, so be sure to check in with your doctor as often as they recommend and to track your symptoms and any potential side effects as you go.
 Remember to always consult a medical professional like a doctor or psychiatrist before starting, changing, or stopping any medication.

 You don’t have to manage symptoms of depression on your own